Brake System Bleeding Procedure

 One of the most important steps in making your brakes safe for everyday use is to be sure the system is properly bled.
 If you've replaced the master or wheel cylinders, any of the lines, or had the lines open for any reason, it is essential to bleed the brakes before you drive anywhere.

 The VW brake system is called "hydraulic," but it doesn't use water as that word would imply.
 Instead, it uses a brake fluid which has the same imcompressible properties as water.
-Water and brake fluid are incompressible liquids, whereas air, being a gas, is.
+Water and brake fluid are incompressible liquids, whereas air, being a gas, is compressible.
 When a bubble of air is stuck in the lines, the air compresses instead of passing along the force to the pedal through the master cylinder to the wheel cylinders.
-Thus it is essential that air be completely removed from the system so that the compresion force from the brake pedal is efficiently transferred through the brake lines to the wheel cylinders (or to the calipers, in the case of disc brakes).
+Thus it is essential that air be completely removed from the system so that the compression force from the brake pedal is efficiently transferred through the brake lines to the wheel cylinders (or to the calipers, in the case of disc brakes).

 Note: If you are replacing the master cylinder, it will be necessary to bench bleed it (out of the car) to assure that air is thoroughly removed.
 See our Master Cylinder Bench Bleed Procedure.